Sunday, January 18, 2026

 Share

-In an ideal world, a sperm whale spends 70 years roaming the ocean, regulating the food chain, and rearing its young, before finally breaking the surface for the last time and peacefully sinking to the sea floor.
+In an ideal world, a sperm whale spends 70 years swimming through oceans, regulating the food chain, and rearing its young, before finally breaking the surface for the last time and peacefully sinking to the sea floor.
 It’s an idyllic life for a whale, but it also has significant environmental benefits.

 When they die and sink to the seabed, whales take all of the carbon they have absorbed with them.
-For this reason, they are an example of blue carbon, a term that refers to all of the carbon that is captured and sequestered thanks to ocean life.
+For this reason, they are an example of blue carbon, a term that refers to all of the carbon that is captured and sequestered by ocean life.

 humpback whales

 Blue carbon can refer to marine animals or plants, and it is vital in the fight against the climate crisis.
-But, due to a number of industries, including fishing, whaling, and agriculture, it is in trouble.
-Here, we dive into some of the biggest threats to blue carbon, as well as some of the ongoing efforts to protect it.
-But first, let’s take a closer look at what it actually is and how it can help the planet.
+But industries, including fishing, whaling, and agriculture, are some of the biggest threats to blue carbon, as well as some of the biggest impediments to ongoing efforts to protect it.

 What is blue carbon?

-By now, it’s common knowledge — and accepted by 99.9 percent of all scientists—that the earth is heating up.
-This is because the world’s biggest industries, like oil, meat, and transportation, are emitting tons of potent greenhouse gasses (mostly carbon dioxide) into the atmosphere.
+By now, it’s common knowledge — and accepted by 99.9 percent of all scientists — that the earth is heating up.
+This is because the world’s biggest industries, like oil, meat, and transportation, are emitting tons of potent greenhouse gases (mostly carbon dioxide) into the atmosphere.

 But there are ways to mitigate this impact and pull carbon out of the air, or in the case of blue carbon, out of the oceans.
 (According to the Blue Carbon Initiative, 83 percent of the global carbon cycle circulates through the world’s oceans.)

 When it comes to animals that help store carbon, whales aren’t alone.
 Bivalve mollusks are another example.
-One recent study found that together with crustaceans and corals, clams were helping to store 12 million tons of carbon in the waters around the Channel island.
+One recent study found that, together with crustaceans and corals, clams were helping to store 12 million tons of carbon in the waters around the Channel Islands.

 Blue carbon threats